 For how long does the unitary's complexity grow linearly?
 Another counting argument answers this question, as shown in~\cite[Sec.~4.5.4]{nielsen2010quantum} and~\cite[Sec.~8]{susskind2018black}.
-Until now, we have reasoned about digitally simulating evolution under the 2-local $H$.
-Consider, instead, an arbitrary finite, universal set of 2-qubit gates.
+So far, we have reasoned about digitally simulating evolution under a 2-local Hamiltonian.
+Consider, instead, an arbitrary, finite, universal set of 2-qubit gates.
 Consider the set of all depth-$n$ circuits formed from those gates.
-Each circuit implements some unitary.
-The complexity of $U(t)$ quits growing linearly once the aforementioned circuits have explored most of the volume of the group $\mathrm{SU}(2^K)$.\footnote{This claim and the ones to follow are based on populating the group manifold with $\delta$ size balls, where $\delta$ is the tolerance.
+Each circuit implements some unitary transformation.
+The complexity of $U(t)$ stops growing linearly once the aforementioned circuits have explored most of the volume of the group $\mathrm{SU}(2^K)$.\footnote{This claim and the ones to follow are based on populating the group manifold with $\delta$ size balls, where $\delta$ is the tolerance.
 The following claims therefore hold when studying approximate circuit complexity $C_\delta$, see section \ref{sec:key_notions}.
 The exact derivation is reviewed in \cite{Chapman:2021jbh}.} This exploration is achieved by a time $t\sim \mathcal{O}(2^{2K})$.
 At this time, the complexity reaches a maximal value $\mathcal{C}_{\text{max}}\sim \mathcal{O}(2^{2K})$.
 The complexity is expected to then fluctuate around its maximal value.
 After a time $\sim 2^{2^K}$, the complexity is expected to return to near-minimal value, in a Poincar\'{e} recurrence.
-Figure~\ref{fig:TimeEvolGen} depicts these expected features of the complexity's evolution.
+Figure~\ref{fig:TimeEvolGen} depicts these expected features of the evolution of complexity.

-In the previous two paragraphs, we supposed that gates would not cancel each other.
+In the previous two paragraphs, we supposed that gates would not cancel each other's effects.
 If a circuit does contain gates that cancel, we call the cancellation a \emph{shortcut}: the circuit implements the same unitary as a shorter circuit that lacks the cancelled gates.
 The no-shortcut assumption also enables us to answer the question \emph{how does complexity react to a perturbation?}

 Consider, again, the qubit system introduced above.
 Denote by $W$ a one-qubit unitary perturbation.
 Its \emph{precursor operator} is